sassoftware/em-bridge2viya/EM-14.3/README.md

 These examples demonstrate how to use the new "SAS Viya Code" node in Enterprise Miner 14.3 and later to invoke analytics in SAS Viya from a SAS 9.4-based application like Enterprise Miner.
 This node serves as a template for the various steps involved in the SAS 9 <--> SAS Viya interaction and provides convenient macros to encapsulate much of the work of
 * managing the connection and CAS session,
 * preparing/transferring data,
-* setting macro variables in the SAS Viya environment,
 * assessing models in SAS Viya, and
 * processing results.